Spark Scala Overview

 The tutorials assume a general understanding of Spark and the Spark ecosystem regardless of the programming language such as Scala.
 If you are new to Apache Spark, the recommended path is starting from the top and making your way down to the bottom.

-New Spark Tutorials are added often, so make sure to check back often or sign up for our notification list.
+New Spark Tutorials are added here often, so make sure to check back often, bookmark or sign up for our notification list which sends updates each month.

 Apache Spark Essentials

-It is essential you are comfortable with the Spark concepts of Resilient Distributed Datasets (RDD), Transformations, Actions.
-If you need more information on these subjects from a non-Scala point of view, it is suggested to start at the Spark Tutorial page first and then return to this page.
+To become productive and confident with Spark, it is essential you are comfortable with the Spark concepts of Resilient Distributed Datasets (RDD), DataFrames, DataSets, Transformations, Actions.
 In the following tutorials, the Spark fundaments are covered from a Scala perspective.

-With these three fundamental concepts in mind, you are in a position to move any one of the following sections on clustering, SQL, Streaming and/or machine learning (MLlib) organized below.
+With these three fundamental concepts and Spark API examples above, you are in a better position to move any one of the following sections on clustering, SQL, Streaming and/or machine learning (MLlib) organized below.

 The following Spark clustering tutorials will teach you about Spark cluster capabilities with Scala source code examples.